 - As you read through pages 6-8, point out the highlighted vocabulary words and review their meanings - Page 6-Ask students how the illustrations on the page help them understand the information in the text. - Page 6-Ask students what the three main inputs are for food production. - Page 7-Discuss the meaning of the word protein.
 Ask students why protein is so important for our bodies.
 What would we be like if we didn't get protein? - Page 7-Have students use the photographs on the page to help them think of foods rich in protein.
-Ask students to plan a lunch menu that would give them protein. - Page 8-Discuss the different occupations with students.
-Which of these careers appeal to the students? - Ask students to look through the pages that you have discussed and explain some things they learned about from the captions. - · Have students write an essay about what they have learned.
+Ask students to plan a lunch menu that would give them protein. - Page 8-What are some ways farmers can use renewable energy? - Ask students to look through the pages that you have discussed and explain some things they learned about from the captions. - Have students write an essay about what they have learned.
 Enter the essays in a contest to win a free field trip to an Ohio farm.
 See guidelines and essay forms at www.ForYourInFARMation.com.